 The following table shows the allocated global reserves per currency:

 Countries with Largest Foreign Exchange Reserves

 The following are the top ten largest foreign exchange reserves held by a country according to the International Monetary Fund.
 China is the top country worldwide with greater reserves than the countries ranking next three countries on the list.
 As you may know, the Swiss banking system is considered one of the safest and most secure systems all over the world.
 That explains its substantial reserves compared to the size of its economy.

 The USA surprisingly is not ranked high on the list with approximate reserves of $140 billion according to the latest data published by the Fed, leaving the country at 22nd place globally.
 Combined, the European Union holds approximately $740 billion of foreign reserves.

 In July 2021, India became the 4th largest forex reserves holder globally.

 |Hong Kong||$497 billion|

 Trade Forex Currencies with a Leading Broker

-Experience the best trading conditions on over 40 currency pairs with a leading best broker with one of the top competitive forex leverage, tight spreads, and diversity of account types, that suit different trading strategies, experience levels, and investment capitals.
+Experience the best trading conditions on over 40 currency pairs with a leading best broker with one of the top competitive forex leverage levels up to infinite leverage, tight spreads, and diversity of account types, that suit different trading strategies, experience levels, and investment capitals.
 Choices of the forex accounts include Standard, Cent, or ECN trading account.
 Read the full review of AximTrade to learn more about the platform and trading opportunities.